redpanda-data/connect/docs/processors/README.md

 The `json_array` format attempts to parse the message as a JSON array and for each element of the array expands its contents into a new message.

+The `json_map` format attempts to parse the message as a JSON map and for each element of the map expands its contents into a new message.

 For the unarchive formats that contain file information (tar, zip), a metadata field is added to each message called `archive_filename` with the extracted filename.

+For the `json_map` format, a metadata field is added to each message called `archive_key` with the relevant key from the top-level map.

 ---
 ## `while`